Picture QR Code Login

 How to apply & reuse

 Deploy to AWS using the provided shell scripts after configuring environment variables for passwords and secrets.
 Generate a QR code pointing to the CloudFront distribution URL.
 Print the QR code for physical display at events.
-Users scan the code, log in, and upload photos directly from their mobile browsers without installing an app.
+Users scan the code, enter the guest password or sign in with Google, and upload photos directly from their mobile browsers.

 At a glance